Flat Posterior Does Matter For Bayesian Model Averaging: Experiments

 \subsection{Flatness Analysis}

+We analyze whether FP-BMA encourages the posterior of BNNs to lie in a flatter loss basin.
+Using ResNet18 trained on CIFAR10 with 10-shot, we compare weight samples from the approximate posterior obtained by FP-BMA and PTL and compare the Hessian's eigenvalue of model.

-To substantiate the flatness in the loss surface of the SA-BMA model, we compare the sampled models from the posterior approximated with SA-BMA and PTL.
-The backbone model is RN18, and the trained dataset is CIFAR10 10-shot.
-As shown in Figure \ref{fig:loss_surface}, we compare the sampled weight of SA-BMA and PTL in diverse views.
-All sceneries show SA-BMA converging to a flatter loss basin with lower loss.
-Additional results with more samples and the protocol to visualize the loss basin are provided in Appendix~\ref{sec:loss_surface_replic}.
+Figure~\ref{fig:loss_surface} presents different views of loss surface using sampled weights of FP-BMA and PTL.
+This result confirms that the posterior of FP-BMA is placed on a flatter loss basin with lower loss.
+Additional results and the protocol to visualize the loss basin are provided in Appendix~\ref{subsec:loss_surface_replic}.

-We analyze beyond simply demonstrating the flatness of SA-BMA through illustrations by quantitatively comparing the sharpness of models.
-Table~\ref{tab:hessian} presents the results of analyzing the eigenvalue of model Hessian for both DNN and BNN series baseline models, as well as SA-BMA. $\lambda_1$ and $\lambda_5$ represent the largest eigenvalue and the fifth largest eigenvalue, respectively.
-We used the maximal eigenvalue $\lambda_1$ and ratio $\lambda_1 / \lambda_5$ as a metric \cite{foret2020sharpness, li2018visualizing, li2023entropy}.
-SA-BMA has the lowest value compared to all other baselines, which can be interpreted as our model being the flattest.
-It further corroborates our visual findings, underscoring the superior flatness and, by extension, the enhanced generalization potential of the SA-BMA.
+Table~\ref{tab:hessian} compares the Hessian's eigenvalue of model $\lambda_i$ (Eq.~\ref{eq:bma_hessian}) where $\lambda_1$ and $\lambda_5$ represent the largest eigenvalue and the fifth largest eigenvalue, respectively.
+This result indicates that FP-BMA achieves the lowest values compared to all baselines, implying that the posterior of BNNs is formed on the flattest local surface.
+This further supports our empirical observations that FP-BMA enhances generalization by encouraging a flatter posterior distribution.